..

 process(data)

-In this example, each time the while loop is run, data will be set to the output of file.read(1024) until there is no data left to read.
-Each loop will run the process function on each 1024 chunk of data.
-While this is a super simple example, it shows that you can assign the output of an expression file.read(1024) to a variable in the while expression.
+In this example, each time the while loop runs, data will be set to the output of file.read(1024) until there is no data left to read.
+Each loop will run the process function on each 1024-byte chunk of data.
+While this is a simple example, it shows that you can assign the output of an expression file.read(1024) to a variable in the while expression.
+This looks a lot simpler than the alternative way of writing this:

 import re